Nevada

 Once you are registered, your County Clerk/Registrar of Voters will send you information on your precinct and the address of your polling place.
 You may also find this information online at My Voter File.

-Voters in Washoe and Clark counties can vote at any voting center within their respective county.
+Voters in Clark, Douglas and Washoe counties can vote at any voting center within their respective county.

 Registering To Vote